Poet-Coded/Gamified-Writing-Suite/README.md

   * **Monster Slayer Mode (D&D Style):** Slay Imps, Goblins, Trolls, and Dragons.
 * **AuDHD Affirmation Engine:** Built-in encouraging prompts written specifically to validate neurodivergent writing habits, sensory limits, and non-linear momentum.
 * **Automated Log Vaulting:** Automatically exports detailed Markdown session reports to your designated vault folder so you can keep a low-effort record of your progress over time.
+* **Notes:** There are currently only 3 tiers.
+Tier 1 is the first 300 levels.
+Tier 2 are levels 300 - 600.
+Tier 3 (final) are 600 - 900 levels.

 ---